March 17, 2020 2 min read

 IPA: /ˈt͡ʃɔ.t͡ʃa/ as it’s pronounced, or ciocia as it’s spelled - is the Polish word for an aunt, or your uncle’s wife.
 Every Polish aunt holds a special place in the family, as they are known to bring the best presents for kids and make the best culinary treats!

 Hopefully this little knowledge will help you strengthen the bond among your family members!
+After watching the video below, be sure to check out our article on how to say Aunt In Polish.

 Comments will be approved before showing up.